Min Jin Lee

-Background
+Early life and education

 Lee was born in Seoul, South Korea.
-Her family came to the United States in 1976, when she was seven years old, and she grew up in Elmhurst, Queens, in New York City.
+Her family immigrated to the United States in 1976, when she was seven years old.
+She was raised in Elmhurst, Queens, in New York City.
 Her parents owned a wholesale jewelry store on 30th Street and Broadway in Koreatown, Manhattan.
 As a new immigrant, she spent much time at the Queens Public Library, where she learned to read and write.

-She attended the Bronx High School of Science, and later studied history and was a resident of Trumbull College at Yale College in Connecticut.
+After attending the Bronx High School of Science, Lee studied history and was a resident of Trumbull at Yale College in Connecticut.
 While at Yale she attended her first writing workshop, as part of a non-fiction writing class she had signed up for in her junior year.
-She also studied law at Georgetown University Law Center, later working as a corporate lawyer in New York from 1993 to 1995.
+She studied law at Georgetown University Law Center, later working as a corporate lawyer in New York from 1993 to 1995.
 She quit law due to the extreme working hours and her chronic liver disease, deciding to focus on her writing instead.
-She lived in Tokyo, Japan, for four years from 2007 to 2011.
-Lee resides in Harlem, Manhattan, with her son, Sam, and her husband, Christopher Duffy, who is half Japanese.
+She has since recovered from liver disease.